felixmc/Scala-Processing-Libs/README.md

 Scala libraries for the Processing development environment.
 Contributions to this repository are welcome.
 Additional documentation can be found on my [blog](http://felixmilea.com/?s=scala+processing).

 ##Requirements
-In order for the libraries to compile, Processing 2 must be added to the build path.
+To use these libraries, you must download Processing and include core.jar and jogl.jar (found in /core/library) to the build path.

 ##Examples
 The `com.felixmilea.processing.examples` package contains examples of Processing sketches written using these libraries.
 All objects within the package are runnable sketches and are documented with comments.